-Designed for the demands of CrossFit, the Reebok Nano X1s work just as well for strength training as they do for HIIT, mobility and cardio machines.
+Designed for the demands of CrossFit and functional fitness, the Reebok Nano X2s work just as well for strength training as they do for HIIT, mobility and cardio machines.

-The Flexweave upper allows your foot to flex freely as you move through dynamic movements, while the rubber outsole will offer you extra grip for rope climbs.
-Although the Nano X1 isn't a running shoe as such, Reebok has taken into account the fact that running sometimes features in WODs (and your standard gym session) so the designers have added Floatride Energy Foam in the midsole for responsive cushioning.
+The Flexweave upper allows your foot to flex freely as you move through dynamic movements, while the rubber outsole offers the grip you need when pushing, pulling and sprinting your way through a WOD.
+Although the Nano X1 isn't a running shoe as such, Reebok has taken into account the fact that running sometimes features in workouts (and your standard gym session) so the designers have added Floatride Energy Foam in the midsole for responsive cushioning.

 Nike Metcon 7

 There aren't many products out there with the functional fitness credibility of the Metcon series.
 Now on its seventh iteration, it's truly a force to be reckoned with for anyone looking at all-purpose training shoes.

 Designed to offer a range of benefits across the whole span of functional training disciplines, the Metcon 7 (a blending of 'metabolic' and 'conditioning', if you were wondering) has some nice features added to it.

 As well as updated rubber wraps on the arches for intense grip during rope climbs, the shoe features tab locks on the laces to keep them secure whilst training hard and there's a lightweight mesh upper that includes textured overlays in key places for added protection.